 During one of our quarterly review sessions, I encouraged one of my developers to outline their individual visions.
 By establishing clear goals, it became simpler to align personal aspirations with project objectives.

-It's more than just answering technical questions - a typical day in the life of an engineering manager involves sharing tech know-how during every phase of development.
+A typical day in the life of an engineering manager’s job also involves administrative responsibilities such as reading and writing emails, scheduling time with team members, and keeping distractions away from the engineering team.
+Additionally, sharing tech know-how during every phase of development is crucial.
 When I became a senior engineer manager back in the day, a developer approached me with a perplexing challenge.
-Together, we dived deep, resulting in not only a solution but also a richer understanding of a subtle algorithmic concept.
+Together, we explored the issue, resulting in not only a solution but also a richer understanding of a subtle algorithmic concept.
 Such moments underscore the importance of being technically available for your team.

 During one of our Friday Tech Talks, one of our engineers shared some insights on Blockchain and privacy.
 This facilitated a culture of shared wisdom, creating a repository of insights and best practices, constantly refined and enriched.

-• Facilitate knowledge-sharing sessions or workshops within the team.
+- Facilitate knowledge-sharing sessions or workshops with engineering teams.

-A few years ago we shifted – or better to say we began considering on a deeper level – the hiring of developers who had as much cultural synergy as technical acumen.
+A few years ago we shifted – or better to say we began considering on a deeper level – the hiring of developers who had as much cultural synergy as technical acumen, often prioritizing candidates with a master’s degree in computer science.
 Recognizing potential, aligning it with our ethos, and ensuring technical prowess was a matrix that we religiously followed.
+A master’s degree not only highlights a candidate’s academic qualifications but also their ability to transition from a technical role to a management position, enhancing their technical skills and providing opportunities for leadership roles within technology teams.

 Onboarding